 The Wolffer name is a staple in the Hamptons thanks to its expansive winery there.
 Stop at the Wolffer Estate Vineyard if you’re interested in a proper wine tasting.
 For something more laid back (my preference) you can go to The Wine Stand for a picnic charcuterie box and hang out on their expansive lawn overlooking the vines.
 Don’t forget to pick up a bottle of wine to take home.

 Where to Eat

 Arguably the most important part of this Hamptons travel guide: where to eat.
-Here’s where we stopped at and loved:
+Here’s where I have eaten at and loved:

 - Nick & Toni’s – an East Hampton staple

 - Lobster Roll – also known as Lunch, and where I fell in love with lobster rolls

 - Il Buco Al Mare – perfect for a nice “treat yourself” dinner with a great ambience

 - Goldberg’s – pick up bagels for a day at the beach

 - Scarpetta Beach – Located in the trendy Gurney’s Montauk hotel, they have a large outdoor deck right on the water.
 If you can’t get a reservation, you can always stop by the The Firepit for a drink and light bites.